chtoucas/Narvalo.NET/docs/Guidelines.md

 - Consider adding the "Base" suffix to all abstract classes.
 - Consider not adding an internal access modifier to members of an internal class.
 - Consider adding an "Internal" suffix to the names of internal methods in a non-internal class with "Internal".
-- Consider adding an "Internal" prefix to the names of internal static fields and constants in a non-internal class.
 - For concrete helper classes try to find a more useful suffix than "Helper" or "Utility" or use a verb.
 Examples: "Require", "ParseTo", StringManip"...
   If not, use "Helper" for concrete classes and "Utility" for static classes.